Working at height: safety rules every tradesperson must know

 Risk assessments

 Under the Management of Health and Safety at Work Regulations 1999, you must carry out a risk assessment before work at height begins.
 A risk assessment should cover: the nature and duration of work; equipment chosen and why; condition of the structure; weather conditions; emergency procedures.
 Do not work at height in high winds or icy conditions.
+These assessments are foundational documents that guide the entire project, helping to identify potential hazards and the steps necessary to mitigate them.

 FAQ